 She continued, “I’d be suspicious of the maker/seller until I could get verification that it is, in fact, actual silicone and not YET ANOTHER company jumping on the “people like silicone, let’s label our product as silicone even though it isn’t” bandwagon.”

 But according to Molly Cosmetics, the brand that originally started this trend, the inner material is made from silicone and the outer shell is a thermoplastic polyurethane (TPU)—a flexible plastic that’s resistant to oil and grease.
 So for now, I take their word for it.

 APPLICATION: Silicone Makeup Sponge is thin and flexible.
 It does not absorb your foundation or any liquid makeup.
 You can even use this as skincare product applicator like moisturizers.
 Everything will glide smoothly as you pat it on your face.
 Some people complain that it doesn’t reach the inner corners of the face, but the edges of my RiRe Silicone Mochi Puff is smooth and I could easily apply makeup on the sides of my nose and under my eyes.

 But the best part I like, it’s very hygienic because you can easily clean it with cleansing wipes or water.
 And it does not easily crumble or torn, so you’ll be able to use it longer than foam sponges applicator.

 SMELL: It does not have any smell, just like most makeup applicators.

-PACKAGING: I don’t know about other silicone sponge brands, but this RiRe Silicone Mochi Puff I bought has it’s own pouch for safe keeping inside your bag.
-It’s also packaged in plastic with cute face.
+PACKAGING: I don’t know about other silicone sponge brands, but this RiRe Silicone Mochi Puff I bought has its own pouch for safekeeping inside your bag.
+It’s also packaged in plastic with a cute face.
 Which fooled me, I thought the mini pouch has a design.

-RESULTS: I’ve used all makeup applicators you can think of –brushes, sponge, rubycell puff (those you get in cushion compacts), water puff (Beauty Blender) and now this silicone sponge– but hands down this is the most convenient I’ve ever used.
+RESULTS: I’ve used all makeup applicators you can think of –brushes, sponge, rubycell puff (those you get in cushion compacts), water puff (Beauty Blender) and now this silicone sponge– but hands down this are the most convenient I’ve ever used.